 - Elf On The Shelf Planner – for those of you crazy enough to commit to this!
 And if you’re looking for some ideas, my friend Helen has a new post with 24 Days of Elf On The Shelf Ideas – with pictures!!

 - Christmas Countdown Flag

 One of my kid’s favourite holidays/observances is Halloween.
 They love dressing up and getting out and about seeing all the houses done up and what everyone else is wearing, and of course the sweets.
-I can across this brilliant idea for something similar but with a Christmas theme from Emma at Me & Bee Make Tea – A Christmas Scavenger hunt.
-She’s got a free cool download too so wrap up warm (if you in the North) and then go out and about with the kids and see how many things from the Christmas scavenger hunt list you can find!
+I came across this brilliant idea for something similar but with a Christmas theme from Emma at Me & Bee Make Tea – A Christmas Scavenger hunt.
+She’s got a free cool download too so wrap up warm (if you are in the North) and then go out and about with the kids and see how many things from the Christmas scavenger hunt list you can find!